Ravikynoobcoder/exam-prep-ai-front/README.md

-# 🚀 PrepMateAI – AI-Powered Interview Preparation App
+# 🚀 Exam_prepAI – AI-Powered Interview Preparation App

-**PrepMateAI** is your smart, AI-driven interview preparation coach, powered by **Google's Gemini AI**.
+**Exam_prepAI** is your smart, AI-driven interview preparation coach, powered by **Google's Gemini AI**.
 Designed for job seekers and developers, it offers a personalized, interactive experience tailored to your career goals, role, and skill level.

 ## 🔍 About the Project

-PrepMateAI intelligently generates interview questions and detailed answers based on your **job role**, **experience level**, and **chosen topics**.
-Whether you're a fresher or a seasoned professional, PrepMateAI adapts to your needs and helps you prepare with confidence.
+Exam_prepAI intelligently generates interview questions and detailed answers based on your **job role**, **experience level**, and **chosen topics**.
+Whether you're a fresher or a seasoned professional, Exam_prepAI adapts to your needs and helps you prepare with confidence.

 ---